powercleee/truenas/ansible/roles/security/README.md

 ⚠️ **Firewall Management**: TrueNAS SCALE does not provide native firewall API endpoints.
 This role documents recommended firewall rules but cannot implement them directly.

-⚠️ **Performance Tuning**: TCP/network tuning, ZFS ARC configuration, and other performance settings are handled by the dedicated 'performance' role.

 ⚠️ **System Commands**: This role exclusively uses TrueNAS API endpoints.
 No direct system commands, sysctl, or ethtool operations are performed.

 ## Prerequisites